-Adapted from the 14th century Chinese classic, Shuihuzhuan (Stories of the Water Margin), the Suikoden resounded with Edo’s emergent middle class.
+Adapted from the 14th century Chinese classic, Shuihuzhuan (Stories of the Water Margin), the Suikoden resounded with Edo's emergent middle class.
 The tale stresses camaraderie and loyalty.
 Each warrior operates on their own code of justice, often to highly violent ends.
-From prints to plays, costumes to tattoos, this tale of 108 bandit heroes served as the main point of intersection between the vibrant popular arts of the time.
+From prints to plays, costumes to tattoos, this tale of 108 bandit heroes served an important point of intersection between the vibrant popular arts of the time.
 While these legendary characters starred on the page and stage, the otokodate brought the rebel warrior to life in the streets.

 Kunisada (Toyokuni III), Ichimura Kakyo as Shirataki Sakichi, 1861.

-Like an Edo period Robin Hood, an otokodate fought for justice and the common man…at least in theory.
-While some of these street warriors were ronin, or rogue samurai without masters, many rose from the Edo’s laboring classes.
-Also known “chivalrous commoners,” these street warriors stood in stark opposition to the samurai class and the authority of the Tokugawa Shogunate.
+Like an Edo period Robin Hood, an otokodate fought for justice and the common man—at least in theory.
+While some of these street warriors were ronin, or rogue samurai without masters, many rose from the Edo's laboring classes.
+Also known "chivalrous commoners," these street warriors stood in stark opposition to the samurai class and the authority of the Tokugawa Shogunate.

 Defying the edicts of the Shogunate, the typical otokodate carried a sword, an honor only allowed to samurai, and were heavily tattooed.
 They became associated with more unconventional weapons.
 From fans filled outfitted with sharpened metal, to 6ft staffs, to a mastery of combat armed with only a flute, the otokodate were always ready for a fight.
 While in concept these men were "heroes," this status seems to be more of a reflection of the 19th century imagination than the reality of their actions.

 Kunisada (Toyokuni III), Bando Kamezo as Hinotama-kozo Oni Keisuke, 1862.